 Kyrgyzstan is also one of the only places left where the ancient art of Eagle Hunting is still practiced.
 It is a tradition passed from father to son and takes many years of training before the hunter-eagle team are ready.
 The prospective eagle hunter must first catch a wild eagle, then train the eagle and teach it to hunt.
 The eagles and hunters then provide food and fur to help the people survive harsh winter conditions.

 3. Did we Mention the Landscape?

 Yes, okay, so we did mention the mountains once already.
 There are some pretty epic mountains in Kyrgyzstan by anyone’s standards.
 But this country doesn’t just have mountains.
-There are wide open plains and horses are still a very common mode of transport for the nomadic people.
+It has alpine lakes and wide open plains.
+Horses are still a very common mode of transport for the nomadic people.
 In Kyrgyzstan, you can ride out across the open plains with a backdrop of snowy mountains, hair and coats streaming behind you.
 You’ll gallop across the land of the horse lords to meet the armies of Mordor in battle.
 Ah.
 Got a bit carried away there.

 To top off that feel of passing through the remnants of a lost and ancient civilisation, the silk road used to pass through Kyrgyzstan.
 There are reminders of it everywhere in long abandoned buildings, towers from cities now sunk to dust.
 There are mountain passes, canyons, wide lakes and sweeping valleys.
 The only thing it doesn’t have is the sea.